tomtominator/Toms-Lathe-and-Saw/Pens.md

 # Pens

-Pens are created using pen kits bought from Rockler Woodworking.
+Pens are created using pen kits bought from various suppliers.
-Unlike spoons, I make pens using both purchased wood blanks as well as wood from home.
+Unlike spoons, I make pens using both purchased wood blanks as well as wood from home due to the increased importance of the hardness and density of the wood.

 [Return Home](index.md)